Window safety systems – design power-operated windows safely

 Window safety systems from GEZE

-GEZE uses the term ‘window safety system’ to refer to special solutions that support user safety and protect people from the hazards of automated windows.
+GEZE window safety systems are special solutions that support user safety and protect people from the hazards of automated windows.

-Falling casements can pose a significant danger to the life and limb of those in the vicinity.
-Therefore, the use of GEZE safety cutters is mandatory when using GEZE drives on tilt windows.
-These secure the window in the event of component failure, such as Break of the chain of a drive or breakage of the window hinge in addition.
+Falling window leaves can be a significant danger for the life and limb or persons near the window.
+For this reason, the use of GEZE safety scissor stays is compulsory when GEZE - drives are used on bottom-hung windows.
+These also secure the window if components fail, such as a chain on a drive breaking or if a window hinge breaks.

 Safety scissors prevent uncontrolled falling of large and heavy window leaves in the tilted position in the event of an unexpected malfunction.
 The safety scissor kicks in to take up the load only if the drive fails.